-One can create a trust with complicated conditions: I give $20,000 in trust to the Trustee to give $7,500 to each of my two children on their 25th birthday, with an extra $2,500 to whichever one graduates with honors from college.
+One can create a trust with complicated conditions: Suppose someone gives $20,000 in trust to the Trustee to give $7,500 to each of his two children on their 25th birthday, with an extra $2,500 to whichever one graduates with honors from college.
 (Technically, I would write dividing the other $5,000 among all children who graduate with honors but if none then giving it to the Peace Corps instead.)

 The management (administration) of a trust does create some extra work.
 But in the long run, there is less work, less paperwork, less hassle overall, because probate and legal proceedings are avoided.

 Can you avoid probate altogether?
 Probably not.
 As noted, there is nothing in your trust until you explicitly transfer ownership or title into the trust.
 So you will almost end up owning a few things that are outside of the trust.
 Let's say I create a trust and put everything I own in the trust.
 Then over the next 5 years I buy a car in my own name; accumulate $9,000 in a savings account giving lectures on the Civil War; buy some various random clothing and household consumer electronics and knick-knacks; and receive as a priceless (?) gift William Shatner's original Star Trek uniform from the 1960's.
 Then I die.
 (No cause and effect intended there.)